Definition:

 PM ensures that the aggregate amount of uncorrected and undetected misstatements shall not exceed the materiality level for the financial statements as a whole.

-The above example helps in understanding the PM definition.
-In other words, we can conclude that performance materiality reduces the auditor risk.
+The above example helps us understand the PM definition.
+In other words, we can conclude that performance materiality reduces auditor risk.

-Above all, an audit is to assure the users of financial information that there are no material misstatements in financials.
-So, Performance materiality helps in achieving this objective.
+Above all, an audit assures the users of financial information that there are no material misstatements in the financials.
+Performance materiality helps achieve this objective.

 Performance Materiality Calculation: